Corfits Ulfeldt (naval officer): Career

 In May 1640 he was appointed captain of Lindormen, and on 5 August was made Admiral of the former ship and Lammet, which were to sail to England with envoys.
 At Flækkerø (present-day Flekkerøya, an island off Kristiansand) Lammet struck a rock; later a storm separated the two ships for three days and nights.
 Ulfeldt was able to ride it out anchored off the English coast.
 He received a pay raise of 50 dalers later the same month.
 During 1641, from 17 April to 13 September, Ulfeldt was at sea.
 At the Battle of Colberger Heide during 1 July 1644 (in which King Christian IV suffered the lose of an eye) Ulfeldt served aboard De Tre Kroner under Admiral Pros Mund as Vice-admiral of the squadron.
 He again served under Admiral Pros Mund in the Battle of Fehmarn off Lolland (13 October 1644) as Rear-admiral aboard Stormarn.
 During the battle his ship ran aground.
 Ulfeldt was killed while defending it against capture by the Swedish forces.
-He was buried at Tapdrup Church (Tapdrup kirke) in Viborg.
+He was buried at Tapdrup Church (Tapdrup kirke) in the village of Tapdrup near Viborg.